Cleanroom Classification Standards

 Cleanroom Design

-When it comes to cleanroom design, we base the plans in your cleanroom classification and unique application needs, consider other features that will make your work easier and more efficient, then design the ideal cleanroom for you.
+Cleanroom design begins with your classification requirements and unique application needs.
 We can even help you decide where to install your cleanroom to work best for your facility.
-We use computational fluid dynamics to create a digital model of your cleanroom space to find the best airflow pattern for your cleanroom, reducing the strain on your cleanroom’s HVAC system and changing the air more effectively.
+We use many tools, including computational fluid dynamics software, to model your cleanroom space and determine the optimal airflow pattern, reducing the strain on your HVAC system and improving air change efficiency.
+From filter placement to wall panel selection, every design decision is made with your classification and operational goals in mind.

 Cleanroom Construction